Microdosing: Apps To Help You Track Your Dosage

 Despite the limited research we have on microdosing, many psychedelic users find it helpful to regularly take tiny doses of psychedelics.
 But there are those who have never microdosed before who are interested in trying it out.
 Perhaps microdosing can be an alternative way to treat their mental health.

-Whether you’re an experienced microdoser or not, you will want to make sure that you go about it the right way.
+Whether you’re experienced or not, we help you understand how to microdose the right way.
 This means having a microdosing regimen and sticking to it.
 This article will describe what a microdosing regimen might look like.
 It will also describe how you can keep track of your dosage using a drug dose tracking app.
 There are different drug dose tracking apps to choose from, so we’ll highlight the best ones available.

 James Fadiman, a psychedelic researcher and pioneer of microdosing, has developed a regimen that is quite standard now among microdosers.
 The Fadiman approach involves microdosing once every three days.
 Patients follow a ‘one day on, two days off’ regime for about a month.
 Patients maintain this two-day gap between microdosing days for two reasons: